What You Need to Know About Buying and Selling a House at the Same Time

 The good news is there are options.
 Buyers don’t have to hold their breath and cross their fingers in hopes that the timing goes perfectly.

-3 Steps to Selling and Buying a House at the Same Time
+3 Steps for Buying and Selling a House at the Same Time

 The chances of you selling and buying a house at the same time are rather slim.
 But, there are definitely things you can do to close the gap between those transactions or at least reduce the stress associated with them.
 The key is to plan ahead.
 One of the biggest mistakes people make is to throw their house on the market without really being ready or searching for a home without any real plan on how they’ll sell their existing one.
 Here are the 3 steps you should follow to make real estate transactions as smooth and hassle-free as possible.